 Below is a link to WSU website with a partial list of do not use drugs.
 If you like, I can email you a more comprehensive list of drugs.

 Interceptor is a safe heartworm prevention medication for Collies, Collie-mixes, Shelties and Australian Shepherds.
-It does not contain the drug ivermectin, which is known to have deadly affects on the above breeds.
+It does not contain the drug ivermectin, which is known to have deadly effects on the above breeds.

 Please do not administer these topicals to your young puppy even though they are safe for a young age.
 They are POISONS and compromise their immune system.